sgoyal1012/UdacityNanodegreeSubmissions/EuropeanSoccer_Capstone/Proposal/Proposal.md

 	World record transfer fee over time
 </p>

 Prediction of soccer matches is a tough problem.
-Predicting the exact scoreline is a near impossible task.
+Predicting the exact scoreline is a near impossible task. *On the field* often defies *on paper*.
+So much so, in the 2011-12 season of the *English Premier League (EPL)*, it was not known who the champions would be until the last five minutes of a nine month long season [3].
+In the 2015-16 season of EPL, at the beginning of the season it was more likely that Kim Kardashian would become the US president, than the eventual team *Leicester* winning the title.
+[4]

 The game involves emotional factors such as the passion of the crowd, how pumped the players are that day, players' personal lives; factors which are beyond measure.
 In this project, I wish to tackle the problem using factors we can indeed measure.

 ### Personal Motivation
 I would divide my motivation to do this project into two reasons